amphipath/shadower-remaster/docs/index.md

 ### Suggestions / Hopes for subsequent changes

 * **Remove the cooldown on Bloody Explosion**.
 This is the biggest point.
 There are other ways to impose cooldowns (if the intention is to prevent people from doing A-M-A-M) which are controlled completely client side.
+* **Unify the range of Nate 1 and Nate 2**.
+Increasing the range of Nate 2 but not Nate 1 makes no difference in bossing because we will still be standing in range to use Nate 1.
+It creates even more awkward situations when mobbing with Assassinate too.
+Please increase Nate 1's y-axis to match Nate 2's.
 * **Increase the damage of Cruel Stab to 300%**.
 Pls, I need to one-shot Hotel Arcs.
 Gimme back the damage I lost from the first line-split.
 * **Instead of Bloody Pocket being a toggle, have Bloody Explosion be an alternate skill that uses Pickpocket normal coins**.
 The only purpose of Bloody Pocket right now is to switch Meso Explosion to Bloody Explosion.
 I would prefer having Meso Explosion and Bloody Explosion be usable at the same time without toggling, rather than save one keybind, so that I don't have to put up with toggling.
 * If the above isn't an option, **increase the damage of Bloody Explosion so that it does more damage at every amount of coins**.
 For example, have it increase by 15%p per coin instead of 10%.